 But let’s not get ahead of ourselves dreaming of summer weather just yet.
 First, let’s talk about what to expect for spring.

 What Weather Will Spring Bring Across the United States?

-Hopefully, by the time Easter arrives on April 4, we’ll have left winter weather far behind us!
+Hopefully, by the time Easter arrives on April 4, we’ll have left wintery weather far behind us!

 Spring Showers to Bring Plenty of Flowers

 - Rainfall will be above normal in the Northeast, Southeast, Florida, and eastern Great Lakes.

 - Also expect more rain than average from the High Plains into Oklahoma and Texas; and in the Desert Southwest and southern California.